 The Department of Psychology encourages undergraduate majors and prospective majors to become involved in ongoing faculty projects as research assistants.
 Working in a research lab can be a crucial component of deciding whether to pursue graduate study in psychology as well as an opportunity to learn about specific fields in more detail.
 Students may participate in research on a volunteer basis or for academic credit through Psychology 499R (declared majors only) or Psychology 494R (study abroad credit).
-Research-related experiences in Psychology may also be available through work-study or the undergraduate research programs, the summer SURE Program, or on a paid basis through individual laboratories.
+Research-related experiences in Psychology may also be available through work-study or the undergraduate research programs, one of the SURE Programs, or on a paid basis through individual laboratories.
 Finally, majors with outstanding academic performance will be nominated at the end of the junior year to perform Honors research as seniors.

 Research opportunities for undergraduates may be identified through postings on the bulletin board next to Suite 270 on the main floor of the Psychology department, from the e-mail information sent to majors, or by contacting faculty whose interests match yours.